More evacuations near Indian factory after fatal gas leak

 Factory owner LG Chem said it asked police to evacuate residents because of concerns that rising temperatures at the plant’s gas tank could possibly cause another leak.
 The company said it was injecting water into the tank and applying other measures to keep temperatures under control.

-District Collector Vinay Chand said authorities have flown in chemicals from a neighboring state to neutralize the gas completely before allowing people to return to their homes.
+A state administrator in the district, Vinay Chand, said authorities flew in chemicals from a neighboring state to neutralize the gas completely before allowing people to return to their homes.

+Expert teams were checking the factory's vicinity for any aftereffects of the gas leak.
+Residents of five villages are waiting for a clear signal to return to their homes, Chand said.

-The leak was suspected to have come from large tanks left unattended because of the strict coronavirus lockdown over the past six weeks.
-The lockdown was eased on Monday, allowing neighborhood shops and factories to resume activities.
+The leak was suspected to have come from large tanks left unattended over the past six weeks.

-“Our initial information is that workers were checking a gas storage tank when it started leaking,” Industries Minister M. Goutham Reddy said Thursday.
+“Our initial information is that workers were checking a gas storage tank when it started leaking,” said Industries Minister M. Goutham Reddy.

 Videos and photos from the area showed dozens of people lying unconscious in the streets, arms open wide with white froth trailing from their mouths.
 People fled on foot, on motorbikes and in open trucks as police officers, some wearing gas masks, rushed to get people out of their homes.